How to Get Your

 - After your appointment, you’ll be emailed a pdf and some information!

 - Review your certification and let us know if any changes need to be made.
 We will work with you to make sure the job is done correctly.

 Step 4: Complete the Process

 - After your appointment, you will complete your application with the state.
 There website is here!

 - Once approved, you can download a digital copy of your card from the state website.
 The approval process typically takes a few days.

-Benefits of Getting a West Virginia Medical Marijuana Card
+Benefits of Getting a West Virginia Medical Card

-- It’s the only legal way to use marijuana in West Virginia
+- It’s the only legal way to use the treatment in West Virginia

-- Improved access to marijuana products.
+- Improved access to products.
 Order online, and cut the line

 - A valid government-issued ID